Cardinal-Cryptography/github-workflows-validator/README.md

 ## Checks
 See the checks that are performed on all the workflow and action files.
 These are separate into errors and warnings.
-Each check has a code where as one starting with `E` indicates an error, `N` indicates a warning about invalid naming convention.
+Each check has a code where as one starting with `E` indicates an error, `N` indicates a warning about invalid naming convention and, finally `W` is any other warning.
 Additionally, code will contain either `A` if it is an action where the issue is found, and `W` if issue occurs in a workflow.

 ### Errors

 | Code | Description |
 |------|-------------|
 | EA809 | Called step with id '%s' does not exist |